-Dining tables are where we gather, share, laugh, argue, throw food, burn our tongues, and grow closer to each other.
-They are central to the rhythms and patterns of daily life.
+Dining tables are where we gather, laugh, argue, throw food, and grow closer to one another.
+They are central to the rhythms of daily life.

 When we set out to develop our modern dining table we asked: could we create a timeless and inviting table where people would not only want to eat but linger?
-Could it also be affordable, environmentally sustainable, and made in America?
+Could it also be attainably priced, environmentally sustainable, and made in America?

-For starters, could we identify the right design?
+We knew it would be challenging.
+For starters, could we develop the right design?
 Find U.S. manufacturers willing to work with a young, unproven company?
 Source sustainable materials that meet our quality standards?
-Streamline logistics across our supply chain to minimize carbon emissions, reduce costs, and deliver on the promise of affordability.
+Streamline supply chain logistics to minimize carbon emissions, reduce costs, and deliver on the promise of affordability.

-Our first break came when we reconnected with award-winning, multi-disciplinary designer Christopher Douglas.
-In the early-2000s, Christopher introduced the Knock-Down, Drag-Out furniture collection for his own company, Material Furniture.
-Christopher wanted to bring a freshness and utility to modern design.
-So he made flat-pack furniture that was stripped to its essentials, designed to be taken apart, yet playful in its interweaving of clean lines and gracefully proportioned curves.
-His products evoked Scandinavian furniture designs and the midcentury modern furniture movement, yet still felt entirely new and of the moment.
+The first break came when I reconnected with multidisciplinary designer Christopher Douglas.
+In the early-2000s, Christopher introduced the Knock-Down, Drag-Out furniture collection for his own brand, Material Furniture.
+His flat-pack furniture was stripped to its essentials, designed to be taken apart, yet playful in its interweaving of clean lines and gracefully proportioned curves.
 A dining table anchored the collection (image below).

 Acclaim came quickly within the modern design world.
-In 2006, The Cooper Hewitt selected Christopher and Material Furniture for inclusion in its highly influential and prestigious National Design Triennial, featuring the dining table and other notable furniture items.
+In 2006, The Cooper Hewitt selected Christopher and Material Furniture for exhibition in the museum's widely influential National Design Triennial.

-When Christopher signed on with Simbly to have us reintroduce the dining table to design enthusiasts (and consumers who just need a really good table), we knew we'd found the right product to anchor our first capsule furniture collection.
-The table’s modern flat-pack design feels as fresh, relevant, and useful as ever (our Simbly Dining Table below).
+When Christopher signed on with Simbly to have us reintroduce the dining table to design enthusiasts, we knew we'd found the right product to anchor our first capsule furniture collection.
+The table’s modern flat-pack design still feels fresh, relevant, and timeless.

-The original dining table was made using Forest Stewardship Council (FSC) wood, which we've also selected for the Simbly Dining Table.
+The original dining table was made using Forest Stewardship Council (FSC) wood, which we've also selected for the current version.
 FSC is the gold standard for wood certification - ensuring that the material we use has been sustainably harvested and sourced from forests where responsible forestry management practices are in place that support ecosystem sustainability, biodiversity and long-term environmental, social and economic benefit.

-Also honoring the original design, we chose to make the dining table using Appleply, a premium, hardwood plywood that’s been made exclusively in Eugene, Oregon since first introduced in the 1980s.
+Also honoring the original design, we make the dining table using ApplePly, a premium, hardwood plywood that’s been made exclusively in Eugene, Oregon by States Industries since first introduced in the 1980s.
 It's the highest quality, furniture-grade plywood in the industry.
-We affectionately think of Appeply as the Roger Federer of plywoods - a peerless combination of style, strength, longevity, and grace-under-pressure (details of Appeply's exposed edge, a design feature, and lustrous wood texture below).
+We affectionately think of AppePly as the Roger Federer of plywoods - a peerless combination of style, strength, longevity, and grace-under-pressure (details of AppePly's exposed edge, a design feature, and lustrous wood texture below).

-We also saw an opportunity to innovate the hidden fastening mechanisms built into the table that ensure simple assembly and dis-assembly.
+We upgraded the hidden fastening mechanisms built into the table that make assembly and dis-assembly simple and easy.
 This is a key design feature because, once assembled, nothing about the dining table's design and finish gives away that it actually requires assembly.

-Assembly itself requires no screws, no hardware, and no wasted weekends trying to figure out how to put the darn thing together or pull it apart.
-All you need - and all it arrives with - is a small Allen wrench.
+Assembly itself requires no screws, no hardware, and no wasted weekends trying to figure out how to put the thing together or take it apart.
+All you need - and all it arrives with - is a small Allen key.
 A few twists to tighten and you’re all set (see how assembly works in the video below).

-The final piece of the equation was determining where we'd make it.
-Our hope was that by living in Asheville, NC and being located in a region once proudly known as the furniture-making capital of the world, we might identify a local manufacturer willing to work with us.
+The final piece of the equation was determining where to manufacture.
+Our hope was that by living in Asheville, NC, and in close proximity to a region once proudly known as the furniture-making capital of the world, we could identify a local manufacturer willing to work with us.

-When you buy a table the most important thing you care about is the actual table.
-But when we make a table, what we deeply care about is making sure it arrives at your doorstep in perfect condition.
-Here too we were able to localize our supply chain by identifying a furniture box and packaging manufacturer located just ten minutes from the furniture factory.
+When you buy a table the most important thing you care about is the table.
+But when we make a table, we're focused on making sure it arrives at your doorstep in perfect condition.
+Here too we localized our supply chain by identifying a furniture box and packaging manufacturer located just ten minutes from the furniture factory.

-All the pieces were then in place for us to implement our direct-to-consumer business model that would help us minimize costs and price our dining table affordably.
+The pieces were finally in place to implement our direct-to-consumer business model to minimize costs and pass the savings along to our customers.
 This means we ship our dining table directly from the Hendersonville factory to our customers.
-In so doing, we’ve cut out multiple layers of distribution, wholesale, and logistics costs that conspire to make most premium-made furniture expensive.
+In so doing, we’ve cut out multiple layers of distribution, wholesale, and logistics costs that conspire to make furniture expensive.